insanity54/docs-1/docs/quickstart/README.md

 1. Make a note of the **Key**.
 Click **Copy** to copy the API key to your clipboard.

 :::warning Keep your API key private
-Do not share your API with anyone else.
+Do not share your API key with anyone else.
 This key is specific to your account.
 :::

 Next up, [uploading a file to Web3.Storage ↓](#upload-a-file)